Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 How loving relationships can encourage diligence

 The parable of the bags of gold illustrates this well.
 The master puts the faithful servants in charge of more after they were faithful with a little.
-But interestingly, the greatest reward they received was within their relationship with the master: “Come and share in your master’s happiness” (Matthew 5:21,23).
+But interestingly, the greatest reward they received was within their relationship with the master: “Come and share in your master’s happiness” (Matthew 5:21, 23).
 The master wasn’t giving out chore chart incentives; he was giving of himself.
 He wanted them to experience the joy of rewards within a relationship

 Jesus modeled this.
-He didn’t simply delegate orders, or send out His disciples to stumble through their assignment.
+He didn’t simply delegate orders or send out His disciples to stumble through their assignment.
 He walked with them in loving relationship.
 It wasn’t just about getting the task done.

 We tend to work more efficiently and with greater motivation when we work for someone we respect and feel respected by.
-Maybe that’s why God calls us, in whatever our task, to work for the Lord and not for men.
+Maybe that’s why God calls us, in whatever our task, to work for the Lord and not for people.
 He knew that humans would make imperfect bosses, managers, leaders, and parents.
 He wants us to know that we are always working for someone who will love us, treat us well, see our good work, and walk in relationship with us as we do the work.

 So, let’s combine what we learned through research and scripture into some practical ideas for you!

-Practical guidelines for using rewards for children
+9 practical guidelines for using rewards for children

-What does this look practically?
+What does this look like practically?
 How do we motivate kids with effective rewards in practical ways within the context of a safe and connected relationship?

 One effective biblical sequence to help kids learn behaviors based in faith and wisdom is: Motivate, model, practice, praise.
 This model of training kids is adapted from Mark Holman’s Faith Begins at Home.
 You will see these principles in the practical bullet points below: